48180149/module-wiki/README.md

 # Module Exam Handouts

+This project is about github tools which is going to learn in week SGTA class

 Students are invited to contribute to [the wiki](https://github.com/Comp1050-2024s1/module-wiki/wiki) in this repo.
 It contains for each of the three module exams a wiki page as a markdown file.

 * We will print the first 2 pages of each page print them on paper.